-The National Hydrogen Energy Board, National Hydrogen Energy Board, has clarified the projects, production, storage, distribution and use of hydrogen, the first phase of the Hydrogen Energy Program.
-This program will receive 4,5 billion rupees (about 82 million euros) over three years.
+India's National Hydrogen Energy Board has clarified plans for the production, storage, distribution and use of hydrogen for the first phase of the Hydrogen Energy Program.
+This program will receive 4,5 billion rupees (approximately 82 million euros) over three years.

-At the same time, to public funding, collaborations are sought with the private sector such as Tata Sons, Mahindra & Mahindra or the Confederation of Indian Industry.
-SK CHOPRA, adviser to the Ministry of Non-Conventional Energies said the hydrogen will be used quickly in the transport sector.
-Indeed, in 2005, the Indian oil company, Indian Oil Corporation, should launch for the public transport, Hyathane, a mixture with 10% of hydrogen with the compresses natural gas currently used, and by 2006 a mixture with 30% is planned.
+At the same time, with public funding, collaborations are being sought with the private sector, such as Tata Sons, Mahindra & Mahindra or the Confederation of Indian Industry.
+SK CHOPRA, adviser to the Ministry of Non-Conventional Energies, specifies that hydrogen will quickly be used in the field of transport.
+In fact, in 2005, the Indian oil company, Indian Oil Corporation, is expected to launch for public transport, Hyathane, a 10% mixture of hydrogen with the compressed natural gas currently in use, and by 2006 a 30% mixture. is planned.

 Sources: The Hindu, 16 / 09 / 2004